NYPL/digarch/transfers/floppy-disk-imaging.md

 ### Create destination directories

 **These instructions show you how to create destination directories for a number of consecutive disks.
 Consider using a one-line command to create directories if the disks you are packaging do not have consecutive MediaID numbers.**

+These instructions assume scripts are installed on your workstation and aliases are written to a bash file.
+{: .label .label-yellow}
+**See Workstation Setup to install scripts and configure Bash.**
 * Open Windows subsystem for Linux.

 * Navigate to diskImage directory.